- The Evolution of Cloud and SaaS Security

 This level of automation and visibility makes CSPMs extremely powerful tools against cyberattacks.
 If you are interested in learning more about the importance of CSPM, click here.

-SSPM are the actions organizations take to secure SaaS third-party apps existing outside the company’s cloud infrastructure.
+SSPM is a collection of the actions organizations take to secure SaaS third-party apps existing outside the company’s cloud infrastructure.

 This means businesses have far less control over how the product’s security is tuned.